fractalrain/Image-Synthesis-using-DCGAN/README.md

 #### 4. Running inference.ipynb
 Open the inference.ipynb file in the jupyter notebook instance.

+##### NOTE- You need to edit 'config.py' and individual paths to pretrained models in the 'inference.ipynb' to ensure error-free usage.

 Select the ipykernel we just created from the kernel dropdown menu.
 The kernel should be under "Other kernels" and named "myenv".